-While it's not possible to say with certainty what will happen during the 2022-2023 influenza season, CDC believes it's likely that flu viruses and SARS-CoV-2 will be co-circulating.
+While it's not possible to say with certainty what will happen during the 2023-2024 influenza season, CDC believes it's likely that influenza viruses and SARS-CoV-2 will be co-circulating.
 When SARS-CoV-2 and influenza viruses are found to be co-circulating based on local public health surveillance data and testing, additional practices should be considered.
 Influenza and COVID-19 viruses can cause substantial sickness

-1 LTCF includes an assisted living facility, a shared housing establishment, or a board and care home, as defined in the Assisted Living and Shared Housing Act [210 ILCS 9]; a community living facility, as defined in the Community Living Facilities Licensing Act]210 ILCS 35]; a life care facility, as defined in the Life Care Facilities Act [210 ILCS 40]; a long-term care facility, as defined in the Nursing Home Care Act [210 ILCS 45]; a long-term care facility as defined in the ID/DD Community Care Act [210 ILCS 47]; a long-term care facility, as defined in the MC/DD Act [210 ILCS 46]; a specialized mental health rehabilitation facility, as defined in the Specialized Mental Health Rehabilitation Act of 2013 [210 ILCS 48]; and a supportive residence, as defined in the Supportive Residences Licensing Act [210 ILCS 65].
+1 LTCF includes an assisted living facility, a shared housing establishment, or a board and care home, as defined in the Assisted Living and Shared Housing Act [210 ILCS 9]; a community living facility, as defined in the Community Living Facilities Licensing Act [210 ILCS 35]; a life care facility, as defined in the Life Care Facilities Act [210 ILCS 40]; a long-term care facility, as defined in the Nursing Home Care Act [210 ILCS 45]; a long-term care facility as defined in the ID/DD Community Care Act [210 ILCS 47]; a long-term care facility, as defined in the MC/DD Act [210 ILCS 46]; a specialized mental health rehabilitation facility, as defined in the Specialized Mental Health Rehabilitation Act of 2013 [210 ILCS 48]; and a supportive residence, as defined in the Supportive Residences Licensing Act [210 ILCS 65].

 and death among long-term care facility residents and personnel.
 Influenza and COVID-19 usually enter LTCFs via newly admitted residents, health care workers, and/or visitors.
-In addition, CDC also monitors circulation patterns of other types of respiratory viruses which may be responsible for major LTCF outbreaks, that should be considered along with influenza and COVID-19.
+In addition, CDC also monitors circulation patterns of other types of respiratory viruses that may be responsible for major LTCF outbreaks that should be considered along with influenza and COVID-19.

 Vaccination is the most effective way to prevent influenza, limit transmission, and prevent complications from influenza in LTCFs.
-To address the importance of influenza vaccination, especially during the COVID-19 pandemic, CDC will maximize flu vaccination by increasing availability of vaccine, by emphasizing the importance of flu vaccination for the entire flu season and by conducting targeted communication outreach to specific groups at higher risk of complications from the flu.
 These same groups are often at higher risk for COVID-19 as well, so protecting them from influenza is important to decrease their risk of co-infection.
 It is recommended that influenza testing occur year-round (not just during flu season) whenever a resident has an influenza-like illness, regardless of whether the affected resident has been vaccinated.

-Significant changes to the 2022-2023 LTCF influenza outbreak guidance include:
+Significant changes to the 2023-2024 LTCF influenza outbreak guidance include: